The 200-Hour CPL Trap: The Learn and Earn Aviation Pathway

 • Staged training to reduce upfront burden

-• Access to our Scholarship Exam for deserving candidates
+• Access to our Scholarship Exam for deserving candidates.
+Understanding CPL Education Loans early can also help design a realistic training budget.

 4. Career Readiness and Airline Preparation